 - (23) The Applicant shall contact Staff, ODNR, and the U.S. Fish and Wildlife Service (USFWS) within 24 hours if state or federal listed species are encountered during construction activities.
 Construction activities that could adversely impact the identified plants or animals shall be immediately halted until an appropriate course of action has been agreed upon by the Applicant, Staff and the appropriate agencies. - (24) The Applicant shall provide a construction access plan for review prior to the preconstruction conference.
 The plan would consider the location of streams, wetlands, wooded areas, and sensitive wildlife and plant species, and explain how impacts to all sensitive resources will be avoided or minimized during construction, operation, and maintenance.
-The plan would include the measures to be used for restoring the area around all temporary access points, and a description of any long-term stabilization required along permanent access routes. - (25) The Applicant shall to the extent practicable minimize the clearing of wooded areas, including scrub/shrub areas, which would lead to fragmentation and isolation of woodlots or reduce connecting corridors between one woodlot and another. - Prior to commencement of construction activities that require transportation permits, the Applicant shall obtain all such permits.
+The plan would include the measures to be used for restoring the area around all temporary access points, and a description of any long-term stabilization required along permanent access routes. - (25) Prior to the use of horizontal directional drilling, the Applicant shall provide a fracout contingency plan detailing monitoring, environmental specialist presence, containment measures, cleanup and restoration. - (26) Except for the areas necessary for access road and collection line installation or as otherwise approved by Staff, the Applicant shall not clear wooded areas, including scrub/shrub areas, which would lead to fragmentation and isolation of woodlots or reduce connecting corridors between one woodlot and another. - (27) Prior to commencement of construction activities that require transportation permits, the Applicant shall obtain all such permits.
 The Applicant shall coordinate with the appropriate authority regarding any temporary road closures, lane closures, road access restrictions, and traffic control necessary for construction and operation of the proposed facility.
 Coordination shall include, but not be limited to, the county engineer, the Ohio Department of Transportation, local law enforcement, and health and safety officials.
-The Applicant shall detail this coordination as part of a final traffic plan submitted to Staff prior to the preconstruction conference for review and confirmation by Staff that it complies with this condition. - (27) The Applicant shall provide the Board's Staff a copy of the transportation management plan and any road use agreement(s) 30 days prior to the preconstruction conference. - (28) That the Applicant shall not commence construction of the facility until it has a signed Interconnection Service Agreement (ISA) and Interconnection Construction Service Agreement (ICSA) with PJM, which includes construction, operation, and maintenance of system upgrades necessary to reliably and safely integrate the proposed generating facility into the regional transmission system.
-The Applicant shall provide a letter stating that the Agreement has been signed or a copy of the signed ISA and ICSA to the OPSB Staff.
+The Applicant shall detail this coordination as part of a final traffic plan submitted to Staff prior to the preconstruction conference for review and confirmation by Staff that it complies with this condition. - (28) The Applicant shall provide the Board's Staff a copy of the transportation management plan and any road use agreement(s) 30 days prior to the preconstruction conference.